wkh237/react-native-fetch-blob/README.md

 **Why do we need this**

-At this moment, React Native does not support `Blob` object yet, so if you're going to send/receive binary data via `fetch` API, that might not work as you expect.
+React Native does not support `Blob` object at this moment, which means if you're going to send/receive binary data via `fetch` API, that might not work as you expect.
 See [[fetch] Does fetch with blob() marshal data across the bridge?](https://github.com/facebook/react-native/issues/854).

-Hence you may getting into trouble in some use cases.
-For example, displaying an image on image server but the server requires a specific field(such as "Authorization") in headers or body, so you can't just pass the image uri to `Image` component because that will probably returns a 401 response.
-With help of this module, you can send a HTTP request with any headers, and decide how to handle the response/reqeust data.
-The response data can be just simply converted into BASE64 string, or store to a file directly so that you can read it by file stream or use it's path.
+For some uses cases, you might get into trouble.
+For example, displaying an image that requires a specific field in headers (ex.
+"Authorization : Bearer ...") or body, so you can't just pass the image uri to `Image` component because that will probably returns a 401 response.
+Or you're going to upload binary data which generated from JS, the server will get an empry body due to [this issue](https://github.com/facebook/react-native/issues/854).
+With help of this APIs provides by this module, you can send HTTP request with any headers, and decide how to handle the response/reqeust data without worry about if it is not supported by `fetch` API.
+The response data can be just simply converted into BASE64 string, or store to a file directly so that you can read it by file access APIs such as readFile, readStream.

-This module is designed to be a substitution of `blob`, there's a set of file access API including basic CRUD method, and file stream reader/writer.
+This module was designed to be a substitution of `Blob`, there's a set of APIs including basic file system CRUD method, and file stream reader/writer.
 Also it has a special `fetch` implementation that supports binary request/response body.

 **Pre v0.5.0 Users**